-The research objective was to better understand the impact of different types of aid from the local perspective, to support programming options for the future.
+In partnership with Trust Consultancy & Development, the primary objective of this research was to better understand the impact of this type of aid in northern Syria on local economic activity, to support programming options for the future.

 Because there have been many economic shocks that come about because of war, and unrelated to aid provision, the research team undertook a retrospective survey to compare the economic situation from 2011 before the conflict began, and in 2015 when fieldwork was conducted.
 Emergent themes were then analysed and explored via in-depth interviews and focus group discussions with Syrian community leaders, local businesses, farmers, civil society representatives and community members.
 To encourage uptake of findings among NGOs responsible for aid provision, these findings were shared during a validation workshop to discuss programming options.
 Fieldwork was conducted in the cities of Darkoush and Salquin in Idleb, with a total 256 respondents.